 Thankfully, there are solutions to this common print problem.
 For one, ensure your team understands why they should avoid leaving documents in the output tray.
 Without awareness, they might unknowingly downplay the potential consequences.

 Also, some modern printers now have built-in solutions.
-Though choosing these machines are a great start, most are limited in their security capabilities.
+Though choosing these machines is a great start, most are limited in their security capabilities.
 That’s why we often recommend additional programs like PaperCut.

 PaperCut requires authentication from an employee at the device itself before printing anything.
 This eliminates any issue regarding sensitive information being left out for anyone to see—or walk away with.